 There are loads of things you can pack in your bridal wedding day emergency kit, but the above is pretty much universal for all wedding days without packing everything you could ever possibly need – and then some.
 With that said, you could also consider tucking some fabric/fashion tape, pair of flat shoes, cash, spare phone charger, lotion and suncream into the kit.
 Also have a think of what things you might need, if you’re prone to sweating, get blisters easily, have oily skin, etc.

 I hope this list for your wedding day emergency kit will help you and your bridal party survive the wedding day and avoid any unnecessary tears and stress.
-If you or someone in your party is extra crafty, you can even make a fun little survival trunk like Natasha had on her wedding day all the way back in 2014.
+If you or someone in your party is extra crafty, you can even make a fun little survival trunk like Natasha had on her wedding day.

 You can also extend your wedding survival kit to your guests and create individual baggies to help them nurse a hangover the day after your wedding like Kim and Alex did for their wedding.
 Personally, I think a wedding hangover kit is the best wedding favour you could possibly give your guests!

 Want more tips for creating an effortlessly fabulous wedding?
 Check out the blog post where I share all my advice or check out my wedding planning resource page.